jonbnewman/mobx-store-provider/docs/multiple-stores.md

 Note that each `Provider` must be retrieved using its own `identifier`.
 In the case of the `owner`, we just use the default one supplied by **mobx-store-provider**.

-In the `PedDisplay` component we get each store with the [useStore hook](/api/useStore) making sure to pass the same `identifier` used when retreiving their respective `Provider`.
+In the `PedDisplay` component we get each store with the [useStore hook](/api/useStore), making sure to pass the same `identifier` used when retreiving their respective `Provider`:

 ```javascript
 // PetDisplay.jsx